-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Parent and teacher feedback indicated that they support the importance of professional development to support English learners and LTELs.
-Scope: Limited to Unduplicated Student Group(s) include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness assessment on our LTELs.
+On the 2024 CA Dashboard, our ELPI status remained orange at 38.3%.
+39.0% of LTELs made progress.
+Group Instruction, and supplementary materials for the ELD program as needed.
+Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies Dashboard ELPI, as well as the reclassification rate, will increase.
+Parent and teacher feedback indicated that they support the importance of professional development to support English learners and LTELs. using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
 Additionally, workshops, conferences and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance.
-Professional development happens throughout the year at least three times on various topics.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.
+Scope: Limited to Unduplicated Student Group(s) Professional development happens throughout the year at least three times on various topics.
 There is follow-up with staff who are trained using the professional learning community's model.
 There are opportunities for staff to engage in their effectiveness with each other and share best practices.
 We expect that our English Learners, including long-term English Learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
-This action is provided on a limited basis. as the reclassification rate, will increase.
-We will also consider input from the parents of participating students to enhance the quality of the program provided.
+This action is provided on a limited basis.